-\ Totals for 2012 followed different methodology than totals for the other years, which both reflect joint inspection results when CSLB partnered with at least one other LETF enforcement partner
+Totals for 2012 followed different methodology than totals for the other years, which both reflect joint inspection results when CSLB partnered with at least one other LETF enforcement partner

-&lt;sup>10 Data for both tables are reported by calendar year, consistent with the source document.
+11 Data for both tables are reported by calendar year, consistent with the source document.

-The source table also includes licensee data, which was removed to preserve relevance to unlicensed activity.
+12 The source table also includes licensee data, which was removed to preserve relevance to the question.